Get support on your 2026 certification journey—scholarships are now open. Learn more & apply

 The HEAL Initiative includes advocates who are transforming their communities by making lifestyle medicine accessible to whoever needs it, no matter the barriers.

-Learn more about the work they’re doing and join the HEAL Initiative to share some of your strategies for bringing lifestyle medicine to undeserved communities.
+Learn more about the work they’re doing and join the HEAL Initiative to share your strategies for bringing lifestyle medicine to undeserved communities.

 Join today